ESPnet3 Demo Guide

 Supported component types

 Each entry in inputs/outputs requires name and type.
-Supported type values and key fields:
+The following type values and key fields are supported:

 The component name becomes the key used by the demo runtime, so it must match the expected inference input/output mapping.